SUNY College at Geneseo

-Dr. Paul J. Pacheco
+Instructor: Paul J. Pacheco Office: 152A Bailey Hall

-Office Hours: T 10:00 am-2:00 pm; or by appointment
+Office Hours: Tues 9-1; or by appointment

 email address: email@example.com

-(2) Students will demonstrate knowledge and understanding of variation in the cultures, religions, political organizations, social structures, and environmental adaptations of prehistoric North Americans in class discussion and through the writing of in-class essays on the final exam.
+(1) Students will demonstrate their knowledge of North American cultural diversity, including variation in the cultures, religions, political organizations, social structures, and environmental adaptations through class discussion of assigned readings and lecture topics, their position papers, and a final quiz.

 In addition to fulfilling your multi-cultural graduation requirement, this course also fulfills one course in the social science general education requirements.
 The guidelines for social science core courses stress the development of the following characteristics of a responsible member of society:

 (1) an acquaintance with major empirical, analytical, or theoretical approaches to human behavior, institutions or culture;

 (2) an acquaintance with social, economic, political, or moral alternatives;

 (3) an acquaintance with major problems, issues, institutions, practices or trends in the social world;